-Scouts BSA Resident Camp fees for the 2023 season are:

-Youth Participant Fee
+Cub Scout Resident Camp fees for the 2023 season are: Youth Participant Fee

-In-council Scouts \$275
+In-council Scouts \$155

-Out-of-council Scouts \$300 (Additional Fees will be added for program.
-See page 17)
+Out-of-council Scouts \$175

-Troops are billed \$275 per Scout registered.
+Packs are billed per registration.
 The Black Warrior Council does not track individual payments; rather, we process unit payments.
 While we do not manage individual accounts, units are encouraged to set up their own internal system for collecting payments from individuals in the unit.
-When units make payments, they will be asked to complete the appropriate Payment and Roster Form and submit that to the Black Warrior Council office along with the payment.
+When units make payments, they will be asked to complete the appropriate Unit Roster and Payment Form and submit that to the Black Warrior Council office along with the payment.